Proven-Paradox/shaper-system/Handbook.md

 * You scan all targets in one square
 * You learn the target’s Physical and Mental Attack in addition to the usual stats.
 * You gain Boon 4 on the Stealth or Deception roll to conceal your use of the Scan ability from your target.
+* You Lock On to the target.
+Lock On applied in this way has Upkeep 0.

 ## Matters of Heart
 These are talents and options that enable heroes to protect, heal, and empower their friends.
 These come in the following types.